-The place to begin researching ancestors coming to South Australia is our new website and online database.
+This online database is the place to begin researching ancestors coming to South Australia.

 Passengers in History brings together two wonderful resources:

-- A passengers database developed by the SA Maritime Museum
+- A passengers database developed by the South Australian Maritime Museum

 - A list of ships’ logs and diaries, titled Log of Logs